Plaintiff's Opposition To Defendant's Motion To Compel Medical Releases

 Case No. CAL06-62094Plaintiff's Opposition to Defendant's Motion to Compel Medical Releases

-Plaintiff, Doris N. Johnson, by and through her attorneys, John B. Bratt and Miller & Zois, LLC, hereby files Plaintiff's Opposition to Defendant's Motion to Compel Medical Releases.
+Plaintiff, Doris N. Johnson, by and through her attorneys, Ronald V. Miller, Jr. and Miller & Zois, LLC, files Plaintiff's Opposition to Defendant's Motion to Compel Medical Releases.
 For the reasons stated herein, Defendant's motion should be denied.

-This case arises out of a personal injuries suffered in an auto accident in Baltimore City on February 10, 2009.
+This case arises out of personal injuries suffered in an auto accident in Baltimore City on February 10, 2017.
 Plaintiff has sued Defendant, alleging that he negligently caused her to suffer personal injuries.
 Plaintiff alleges injuries to her neck, back and right knee.
 Plaintiff has provided Defendant with all information known to her regarding her various health care providers during the ordinary course of discovery.

 Defendant's lawyer is now attempting to persuade this Court to enter an order that will invade Ms. Johnson's privacy and circumvent the protections afforded her confidential health records under Maryland law.
 Instead of using the established procedures for subpoenaeing protected health records, Defendant asks this Court to relieve him of his obligation to follow those procedures and to compel Plaintiff to allow Defendant direct access to her records.